rhine3/pink-berries/ami_setup.md

 Wishlist for future versions:
 * Clean up installation locations so that home directory isn't cluttered
-* Need to add PBsuite install & test instructions
+* Ensure PBsuite install & test instructions are complete
-* Need to add .bashrc and jupyter config instructions
+* Ensure .bashrc and jupyter

+instructions are complete